MicrosoftDocs/m365copilot-docs/docs/ttk-declarative-copilot-getting-started.md

 To add conversation starters to your declarative copilot, follow these steps:

-1. Open the your project in Visual Studio Code.
+1. Open the project in Visual Studio Code.

     ```bash
     code .